ClimbingThekingdom

 wild granite

 At the foot of the ÉcrinsAilefroide breathes wilderness.
-The compact granite stretches out in endless slabs, clean cracks and boulders scattered under the pines.
-Climbing is done in a wild atmosphere, punctuated by torrents and shared bivouacs.
-Ailefroide is climbing on a grand scale, raw and unadorned, with a high mountain backdrop.
+Compact granite stretches out in endless slabs, clean cracks and boulders scattered under the pines.
+Climbing here takes place in a wild atmosphere, punctuated by torrents and shared bivouacs.
+Ailefroide is life-size climbing, raw and unadorned, with a high mountain backdrop.

 J. Novak